 - What types of insurance do you sell?
 The agent should offer the types of coverages your business needs.
 An agent who handles mostly personal lines coverages is probably not the right choice for a business.

 - How long have you worked as an agent?
 Experience is important so choose an agent who's been in the business for several years.

 - What credentials have you received?
 Many agents have attained insurance credentials like the Chartered Property and Casualty Underwriter (CPCU) or the Certified Insurance Counselor (CIC).
 If you aren't familiar with the credentials, ask the agent for an explanation.

 - What insurers do you represent?
 Find out what insurance companies the agent represents (or the broker deals with).
 Check those insurers' financial ratings.

 - Can you provide references?
 Ask the agent to provide the names and contact information for satisfied customers with businesses similar to yours.
 Call the individuals and ask for their feedback.

 - Can you meet my needs?
-Explain to the agent what types of services you are looking for and ask whether he or she can provide them.
+Explain what types of services you are looking for and ask whether he or she can provide them.
 Some business owners want lots of face-to-face interaction.
-Others prefer to communicate via email or telephone.
+Others prefer to communicate via email, telephone, or text messages.

-You may have to repeat the vetting process a few times until you find an agent you want to work with.
+After you've vetted and interviewed your candidates, you should be ready to make a choice.
 Remember that a good working relationship takes time to develop.
 Communication is key.
 If you aren't happy with the service your agent is providing, speak up.
 Be clear about what you want.
 If the agent fails to respond to your requests, and you are still unhappy, find another agent.